 Jeff Carlson gave up an opportunity to intern at a design firm during college because he suspected that they really just wanted someone tall to play on their volleyball team, and instead worked in the Whitworth publications office where he got to actually, you know, design stuff.
 In the intervening years, he's been a designer and writer, authoring best-selling books on the Macintosh, Web design, video editing, and Palm organizers.
-He's currently a columnist for the Seattle Times, the Managing Editor of the respected electronic newsletter TidBITS (www.tidbits.com), and consumes almost too much coffee.
+He's currently a columnist for the Seattle Times, contributing editor to the respected electronic newsletter TidBITS, and consumes almost too much coffee.
 Almost.

 Articles by Jeff Carlson